Stocks close lower on Wall Street as rally momentum cools

 AP Business Writers

 Technology stocks and a mix of retailers and other companies that rely on direct consumer spending weighed on the S&P 500 the most.
-Chipmaker Nvidia fell 3.4% and Best Buy fell 2.3%.
+Chipmaker Nvidia fell 3.4%, while Tesla slid 6.1% for the biggest drop in the index.

 Bond yields fell slightly.
 The yield on the 10-year Treasury fell to 1.49% from 1.51% late Wednesday.

-Energy futures were broadly lower.
-The price of U.S. crude oil fell 2.3% and helped pull energy stocks lower.
-Devon Energy fell 4.1%.
+Energy futures closed mostly lower.
+The price of U.S. crude oil fell 2% and helped pull energy stocks lower.
+Devon Energy fell 4%.

 Investors received an encouraging update on job market’s recovery.
 The Labor Department reported that the number of Americans applying for unemployment benefits plunged last week to the lowest level in 52 years.